 Caryophyllene Oxide – Terpene Profile

 Caryophyllene Oxide has a sweet, woody aroma and is mainly found in lemon balm and geranium.
 It is the product of the oxidation of Caryophyllene.
 Furthermore, it’s the component responsible for cannabis identification by drug-sniffing dogs.
-Caryophyllene Oxide only has a few known medical benefits.
+It is believed to be the only terpene in cannabis that has the ability to successfully bind with CB2 receptor.
+This unique skill makes it highly beneficial for medicinal uses, However, Caryophyllene Oxide only has a few known medical benefits.

 Analgesic & Anti-inflammatory